Do you want to learn how to attract more clients than you can handle?

-The problem with starting a freelance business is finding paying clients and customers who can become the base of your business’ foundation.
+The problem with starting an online business is finding paying clients and customers who can become the base of your business’ foundation.

-Most budding freelancers and biz owners sign up for traditional job boards like Upwork or Elance, or waste money on Google, Facebook and traditional advertising.
+Most budding bloggers and online business owners sign up for traditional job boards like Upwork or Elance, or waste money on Google, Facebook and traditional advertising.

 In my dealings with establishing my own freelance business, I found a simple SEO strategy that allowed me to stop wasting time seeking out new clients and get them to come to me instead.